-Delivery Risk Explanation Proposed Action Fina ancial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
+Delivery Risk Explanation Proposed Action Fina Financial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
 Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
 The 2018 forecast results in greater reliance on external funding to deliver the Freeway Program.
 OCTA will continue to pursue available state and federal revenue.
 2 Inability to scale the Freeway Program to available revenue and still deliver the promise.
 The freeway program includes set project scopes leaving very little flexibility in what is delivered.
 OCTA will work closely with Caltrans to identify lower cost freeway alternative options for approval.
 3 Sustain Metrolink train service as an attractive alternative to driving in Orange County with the limits of available revenue.
 Operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with BNSF are revised, and new air quality requirements are implemented.
 Staff will continue to work closely with Metrolink and our partners to ensure cost increases are minimized, while seeking external revenue.
 4 The Next 10 Market Conditions Forecast and Risk Analysis identified strong potential for an increasing-cost environment during the Next 10 delivery years.
 A construction cost pressure index model was created to provide insight on forecasting capital costs.
-The index tracks four near-term cost risks: economic trends (building permits and unemployment), material costs, wage pressures, and economic conditions.
-A program level line item for an economic uncertainty allowance has been included in the freeway cash flow intended to safeguard the program and protect against overcommitting.
-OCTA will continue to monitor and track key early warning indicators.
-While bid items have increased, there were no significant changes this quarter.
+The index tracks four near-term cost risks: economic trends (building permits and unemployment), material costs, wage pressures, and economic conditions. economic uncertainty allowance has been included in the freeway

 Delivery Risk Explanation Proposed Action Org Organizational 5 Availability of specialized staff, given the scope of the M2 capital program.
 External demand for key talent is becoming more of an issue as large infrastructure programs move forward in the region.
 Timely completion of engineering and construction related support of the capital program is key to reduce project delivery risk. between OCTA and Caltrans are imperative to manage this risk.
-Staff 6 New operational responsibilities with the OC Streetcar.
+Staff is currently working with Caltrans 6 New operational responsibilities with the OC Streetcar.
 With the implementation of the OC Streetcar service, OCTA will be increasing its overall role in operations.
 OCTA holds a strong track record in operating various transportation systems including both a fixed and demand-based bus network.
 To ensure success of the OC Streetcar, OCTA hired a streetcar operations manager with proven start-up experience to oversee startup and daily operations.
 Poli су 7 New statewide directives create additional hurdles for the Freeway Program in particular.
 New directives at the State for greenhouse gas emission reductions and concerns related to projects that have the potential to increase vehicles miles traveled, are giving deference to projects that do not increase highway system capacity.
 The one project type the State appears interested in supporting is managed lane projects.
 This may limit external funding opportunities for Measure M2 freeway projects.
 OCTA will work closely with the California Transportation Commission (CTC), Caltrans and the state legislature to try to maintain funding opportunities for OCTA freeway projects.